tzununbekov/azure-queue-func/README.md

  # Demo of Azure function runtime on knative

-This is a demo ...
+This is a demo ... to test stuff

 Prep your function